 When adding fluid to your Astro, it is important to check your owners manual for the correct type to add - it likely be either DOT 3, DOT 4 or DOT 5, also known as silicone brake fluid.
 Do not shake the fluid before pouring it in your vehicle - the air bubbles will foul up your brake lines.
 Be sure to discard bottles of brake fluid that are over a year old - brake fluid sucks the moisture out of the air and the water vapor in the fluid can rust out your brake lines quickly.
 Brake fluid breaks down with use and should be changed every 2 years in your Chevrolet Astro or whenever it looks dark in color - this will make the internal brake components last longer.

-Burnt out brake lights increase your chance of getting rear ended - check and change yours today2001 Chevrolet Astro 4.3L V6 Extended Cargo Van
+Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2001 Chevrolet Astro 4.3L V6 Extended Cargo Van

 Minor transmission fluid leaks can often be fixed with the right sealant - see how to do this2001 Chevrolet Astro 4.3L V6 Extended Cargo Van